tommyettinger/digital/README.md

 store a hue (which is essentially an angle) into a limited format such as one channel of a color to be sent to the GPU, storing the hue as an angle in turns keeps it in the 0.0 to 1.0 range, but using radians or degrees would not.
+There's also a few extra methods, such as `atan2Deg360()`, which acts like the degree version of atan2, but always returns an angle between 0 (inclusive) and 360 (exclusive), since negative angles are less intuitive and sometimes not supported.

 MathTools offers a wild grab bag of math functions and constants, from simple lerp, floor, ceil, and clamp methods to